Thomas Brand Hollis: Political activity

 Brand Hollis sided with the revolutionary activity in Great Britain's American colonies.
 He corresponded with Benjamin Franklin and Thomas Jefferson, and had Jefferson's Virginia Statute for Religious Freedom reprinted in a local newspaper, the Chelmsford Gazette.
 He was elected a Foreign Honorary Member of the American Academy of Arts and Sciences in 1782.

 In 1774 Brand Hollis was briefly elected to Parliament as the member for Hindon, Wiltshire, by spending 15 guineas per vote.
 On petition the election was declared void due to bribery by the winning candidates.
 He and his fellow candidate, Richard Smith, were prosecuted, fined one thousand marks, and imprisoned for six months.
 In a rerun of the election Brand Hollis withdrew his name but Smith was re-elected.

 Brand Hollis was in 1780 a founder of the Society for Constitutional Information, and a local member of the Yorkshire Association.
-He worked with John Jebb on a plan for electoral reform, radical and incorporating ideas from James Burgh.
+He worked with John Jebb on a plan for radical electoral reform, drawing on ideas from James Burgh.
 He became a Unitarian, and campaigned against the Test Acts.